jfodera/Weather-Music/lab5/README.md

       get logged out automatically when browser is closed Specified on page 122

-   Added MFA so users can only acsess by adding email
+   Added MFA so users can only acsess by Verifying Email:

+      This was a very lengthy process that involved a lot of learning but good (all citations below).
+First, I added a token and boolean to my database for each user. the boolean represented weather or not they had been verified and the token was for the email verification link (the structure of DB can be seen in IAM section above).
+Then, when the user submit their signup form

       plan:
-         sends verification email as soon as you enter email, must verify to get past, once3 you do that login is good On signup, send verification when account created, notify user account created, verification email send, click here to log in once verified
+         sends verification email as soon as you enter email, must verify to get past, once you do that login is good On signup, send verification when account created, notify user account created, verification email send, click here to log in once verified